-The idea of lead management is a particular aspect of Customer Relationship Management (CRM) that companies should consider in order to upgrade their marketing and sales toolkits if they want to grow their businesses in the digital age.
+Lead management software is a particular aspect of Customer Relationship Management (CRM) functionality that companies should consider in order to upgrade their marketing and sales toolkits if they want to grow their businesses in the digital age.

 CRM lead management has to do with aggregating and nurturing individual leads for customer conversion and revenue goals.
 The idea is that a CRM lead management process takes your database of leads, evaluates them, segmenting on customer identifiers to nurture and turn out a set of more qualified leads that the sales team can act upon.